surma/surma.dev/content/things/spreadsheet.md

 ## State object

-The state object is just a JSON object, and we will have our core logic work on that object later on.
+The state object is just a POJO, and we will have our core logic work on that object later on.
 Controversly, I do think that OOP has a place when you want to tie data objects together with the logic that operates on them.
 But this is definitely a question of taste and many roads lead to Rome.
 For the purpose of this blog post, I wrote a class that will contain all the logic a spreadsheet needs.

 ```js
 class SpreadsheetData {